AzureAD/Apple-SSO-Tools/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

-# Support

-## How to file issues and get help
+# How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+For help and questions about using this project, please raise Issues.

+## Filing Issues

+Please file a new issue with the appropriate label for the type if item on the [issues](https://github.com/AzureAD/MSIdentityTools/issues) page

+## Bugs or Functional Issues

+For bugs please create an issue with the appropriate label on the repo  page

+- **bug** - Issues with the functionality of the cmdlet or script in the module where something isn't working as expected

+## Documentation Enhancements

+- **documentation** - Issues or suggestions on the documenation for the module

+## Feature Requests

+- **enhacement** - Idea for improvement or enhancement of the module

+## Issue Lifecycle

+Issues will be triaged as appropriate.

 ## Microsoft Support Policy